 Fuel is one of the most significant operational expenses for any flight.
 Longer flights require more fuel, directly impacting the total cost.
 Fuel prices also fluctuate based on global market conditions and the specific airport you’re using, which can cause variations in your quote.
 A fuel surcharge is often included in your charter price to account for these changing costs.
 While you can’t control the market, choosing an aircraft that is appropriately sized for your trip is a great way to manage fuel consumption.
 Flying a heavy jet for a short trip, for example, would be far less fuel-efficient than selecting a light jet designed for that distance.

-Crew Expenses
+Pilot and Crew Expenses

 Your flight is managed by a highly skilled and dedicated crew, and their associated costs are part of your charter price.
 For multi-day trips, this includes expenses for their meals, ground transportation, and hotel accommodations.
 Other potential crew-related costs can include short-leg fees for flights under a certain duration or positioning costs if the aircraft needs to be flown to your departure airport.
 We believe in complete transparency, so all crew expenses are clearly outlined in your charter quote, ensuring there are no surprises.
 This approach allows us to maintain the highest standards of service and safety for every flight.

-Airport Fees and Taxes
+Airport Fees and Government Taxes

 When you fly privately, you’ll encounter various fees and taxes that are included in your final price.
 In the United States, this includes a 7.5% Federal Excise Tax on all domestic flights.
 You’ll also see airport-specific charges, such as landing fees, ramp fees for parking, and handling fees.
 For international travel, additional costs like customs fees, overflight permits, and country-specific luxury taxes may apply.
 For instance, flights to or from Italy can incur a special luxury tax.
 These private jet rental costs are standard across the industry, and we handle all the coordination to make your travel seamless.